On S List of Movie Reviews

 Irwin Allen wasn't called the Master of Disaster for nothing.

-Four years after the success of The Towering Inferno, The Swarm was
+Four years after the success of The Towering Inferno,

-released, and this time, it's African honey bees upending people's lives.
-Unfortunately, the film wasn't a moneymaker
+The Swarm was released, and this time, it's about African honey bees upending people's lives.
+Unfortunately,

-like The Towering Inferno or
+the film wasn't a moneymaker like The Towering Inferno or

 The Poseidon Adventure, signaling the end of Irwin Allen's career.

-Well, that's too bad because it's a terrific movie with a true all-star cast (ten Oscar wins for seven thespians out
+Well, that's too bad because it's a terrific movie with a true all-star cast (ten Oscar wins for seven thespians

-the rest are so-so.
+impression while the rest are so-so.

-are among the highlights.
+Widmark's characters are among the highlights.

-I was thinking of viable solutions to the problem, and the on-screen characters eventually came up with them which
+I was thinking of viable solutions to the problem, and the characters eventually came up with them which

 produced negative results.
-Finally, one worked out: the sound of a mating call, causing the bees migrate to wherever
+Finally, one worked out: the sound of a mating call, causing the bees migrate to

-of kids die which is part of life.
+making a lot of kids die which is part of life.

-However long the movie is, which is 156 minutes, I don't mind the running length, but because of Olivia de Havilland, Fred
+However long the movie is, which is 156 minutes, I don't mind the running length, but because of Olivia de

-MacMurray (in the final role of his career), and Ben Johnson failing to match the acting intensity of Michael Caine,
+Havilland, Fred MacMurray (in the final role of his career), and Ben Johnson failing to match the acting

-Richard Widmark, and Henry Fonda, their romance triangle subplot is a digression as compared to the overall situation.
+intensity of Michael Caine, Richard Widmark, and Henry Fonda, their romance triangle subplot is a digression

-All in all, The Swarm has been frequently called one of the worst movies ever made, but I disagree and think
+All in all, The Swarm has been frequently called one of the worst movies ever made, but I disagree and

-twenty-two million real bees.
+which included twenty-two million real bees.